leoj-ops/webdevelopment/README.md

-This folder contains the submissions of assignment 1.2
+This folder contains the submission of assignment 1.2